crowdagger/crowbook/README.md

 Crowbook uses
 [pulldown-cmark](https://crates.io/crates/pulldown-cmark) and thus
 should support most of commonmark Markdown.
-There are, however, a few features that that are not supported:

-* Tables and Footnotes are not yet implemented.
-Tables might be implemented soon, but footnotes are a bit more tricky.
-* HTML in markdown is not implemented, and probably won't be, as the goal is to have books that can also be generated in PDF (and maybe ODT).
+Inline HTML, however, is not implemented, and probably won't be, as the goal is to have books that can also be generated in PDF (and maybe ODT).

 Maybe the most specific "feature" of Crowbook is that (by default, it can be deactivated) tries to "clean" the input files.
 By default this